======================================================================

 with other metals are known.
 Preparation involves heating fixed metals

-together in certain proportion, followed by gradual cooling and
+together in certain proportions, followed by gradual cooling and

 annealing.
 Bonding in them is predominantly metallic and the crystal